What this methodology covers

 Why use sample mean and SD rather than the trait score's theoretical midpoint?

-The midpoint of the 1-5 Likert scale is 3.0, but normative means rarely sit at 3.0.
-For example, the BFI-10 Openness mean is 3.64 in the Rammstedt & John (2007) US sample, and Neuroticism mean is 2.62.
-A respondent scoring exactly 3.0 on Openness is therefore below the population average (about 21st percentile), not at the 50th percentile.
-Using the empirical norms produces percentiles that reflect how the user compares to actual people, not to a theoretical midpoint.
+The midpoint of the 1-5 scale is 3.0, but adult reference means rarely sit at 3.0.
+For example, the Openness reference mean is about 3.80 and the Neuroticism reference mean about 2.95.
+A respondent scoring exactly 3.0 on Openness is therefore below the typical adult level, not in the middle of the distribution.
+Using reference means produces a band that reflects how the user compares to actual people, not to a theoretical midpoint.

 Normative data sources